 The midsummer issue celebrates women who harness the elements.
-I review Annie Dillard’s 1975 Pulitzer Prize-winning Pilgrim at Tinker Creek.
+Review of Annie Dillard’s 1975 Pulitzer Prize-winning Pilgrim at Tinker Creek.

 Unlike most narratives of the writer in the world, none of this is about Dillard’s personal journey.
 Her vision is bigger, more demanding: of her – and us.
 ‘It is so self-conscious…to step aside from the gaps where the creeks and winds pour down, saying, I never merited this grace and then to sulk along the rest of your days’, she declares.
 ‘I won’t have it.
 The world is wilder than that in all directions, more dangerous and bitter…Stalk the gaps…Spend the afternoon.
 You can’t take it with you.’

 The midwinter issue of Oh Comely celebrates getting lost, being found, hiding, seeking, and discovering surprising things about life/self in solitude.
-I review Lauren Elkin’s Flaneuse: Women Who Walk the City and write for the Tales of the Unexpected section about an epiphany had on the towpath to Tesco.
+Essay for the Tales of the Unexpected section about an epiphany had on the towpath to Tesco.